apple patient

 iOS 14: How to set up and use the Listen feature

-To set up the feature, you need to go to the Control Center section of iOS Settings.
-Then you can add the Hearing control to your Control Center using the plus symbol.
-Once you've done this successfully, you can now monitor the headphone level in real time.
-To do this, connect your headphones - AirPods or other audio products - to your iPhone and start Apple Music or another music service.
-Open the Control Center during playback.
+To set up the feature, go to the Control Center section of iOS Settings.
+Then, you can add the "Hearing" control to your Control Center using the plus icon.
+Once you've done this, you can now monitor your headphone volume in real time.
+To do this, connect your headphones—AirPods or other audio products—to your iPhone and launch Apple Music or another music service.
+Open Control Center during playback.

 Note: To open Control Center, double-tap the Home button on an iPad with a Home button, swipe up from the bottom of the screen on an iPhone 8 or earlier, or swipe down from the top right of the screen on an iPad Pro or iPhone X (2018 or later).

-After the control center has been opened, tap the corresponding "Hearing" element.
-Now you can check the level in real time.
-Values up to 80 dB remain in the green range.
-The level turns yellow as soon as this is exceeded.
+After opening the Control Center, tap the corresponding "Hearing" element.
+You can now check the level in real time.
+Values up to 80 dB remain in the green zone.
+The level turns yellow as soon as this limit is exceeded.
 AirPods Pro on special offer at Amazon – available now.
 (Photo by Milkos / Bigstockphoto)

 • iOS 14: These features will be added to AirPods